01/01/2025

 If you have empty space under your bed, put your out-of-season clothing in plastic organizers, or opt for rolling crates.
 It's a storage solution that requires no power tools.
 You'll just need a bed skirt, even a simple one like in this Fantastic Frank-designed bedroom.

-Having everything out in the open will motivate you to stay organized, but there are also a few things you can do to steer eyes elsewhere.
+Having everything out in the open will motivate you to stay organized, but there are also a few things you can do to steer the focus elsewhere.
 For example, in this room by Leanne Ford, the space above the closet is lined with pretty glass bottles.
 Pro tip: You can fit more on your closet shelves or floors if you store pairs of shoes heel to toe.

 Before you start cleaning your closet so it looks as good as this one by Arent&Pyke, decide who will get the castoffs.
 Knowing that your clothes are going to a favorite charity, homeless shelter, or thrift shop is a goal you can feel good about and that will motivate you to take action.
 If there's an event going on, even better—you've got a deadline.